flaglyco/flagly-api/README.md

 ## License

-Switchboard is licensed with MIT License.
+Flagly is licensed with MIT License.
 See [LICENSE.md](LICENSE.md) for details.